Welcome and Introduction

 Welcome to the Johns Hopkins Bloomberg School of Public Health Occupational and Environmental Medicine Residency Program.
 This online resource is designed to give you an overview of the program.
 It includes information on policies, required competencies, evaluations, and professional resources.
 Please refer to this information for questions that will come up as you complete your training.

 This is not intended as a stand-alone resource.
-You will find valuable and pertinent information regarding the MPH and the Johns Hopkins Bloomberg School of Public Health in this online catalog.
-Additional occupational medicine residency resources and information can be found in New Innovations (a residency management soft system) and are available online for our residents to access at any time.
+You will find valuable and pertinent information regarding the MPH and the Johns Hopkins Bloomberg School of Public Health in this online catalogue.
+Additional occupational medicine residency resources and information can be found in New Innovations (a residency management software system) and are available online for our residents to access at any time.

 The Program Director, Deputy Program Director and the administrative staff are here to provide direction through your residency.
 In addition, be sure to talk to faculty and rotation preceptors whose interests, research, and practice activities can help to guide you.
 These contacts will prove invaluable to your career.